PannenetsF/wageubn/README.md

 ## wageubn's problem

 `iostrict` is one part as stated in [last section](#wageubnconfig).
 The paper uses `directquant` almost everywhere, which turns to a new problem: the given k is not the bitwidth of data.
 It's just the width of the decimal.
-As a result, I decide to add more attribute to control the module's real bitwidth.
+As a result, I decide to add more attribute to control the module's real bitwidth `real_*` for each part.

 # Contributing